ZamanZahid/MediCap/README.md

 * Warnings
 * Drug Interactions
 * Storage Information
-* Expiration Information - If visible from image
+* Expiration Information - If visible in the image

 ### Prediction Analysis